HadarDaya/Android_GameSphere_App/README.md

 The app consists of two user roles: **regular users** and **administrator**, each with unique capabilities:

 - **Unregistered Users**:
-  - Browse an extensive collection of games, including detailed descriptions, images, and trailers.<br>(cannot rate games or add them to favorites).
+  - Browse an extensive collection of games, including detailed descriptions, images, and trailers <br>(cannot rate games or add them to favorites).

 - **Registered Users**:
   - Browse an extensive collection of games, including detailed descriptions, images, and trailers.